Azure/azure-powershell/src/ResourceManager/RecoveryServices.Backup/Commands.RecoveryServices.Backup/help/Get-AzureRmRecoveryServicesBackupStatus.md

 # Get-AzureRmRecoveryServicesBackupStatus

 ## SYNOPSIS
-This cmdlet can be used to check if a VM is backed up by any vault in the subscription.
+Checks whether your ARM resource is backed up or not.

 ## SYNTAX